 Zoom fatigue has become so common in our day-to-day life, researchers from Stanford and other similar organizations have studied it's psychological impact.

 Professor Jeremy Bailenson, founding director of the Stanford Virtual Human Interaction Lab (VHIL) has talked about the psychological effects of spending long hours on Zoom meetings.
-He talks about Zoom fatigue in detail and has underlined 4 major causes why it happens, published in the journal Technology, Mind and Behavior.
+He talks about Zoom fatigue in detail and has underlined 4 major causes of why it happens, published in the journal Technology, Mind and Behavior.
+Here’s what they found:

 While prolonged eye contact can increase social anxiety, the large size of the faces on screen can increase stress, and being on call for many hours can leave you in a hyper-aroused state.